Algorithms and Turing Kernels for Detecting and Counting Small Patterns in Unit Disk Graphs: Turing kernel

 \section{Turing kernel}

-We will now present a preprocessing algorithm for computing $|\sub(P,G)|$ (the algorithm for $|\ind(P,G)|$ is analogous) that allows us to assume that $G$ can be drawn in a $(k\times k)$-box with ply $p$, i.e. that $|V(G)| \leq k^2p$.
-This can be seen as a polynomial Turing kernel in case $p$ and $\sigma_0(P)$ are polynomial in $k$.
-A \emph{Turing kernel} of size $f$ is an algorithm that solves the given problem in polynomial time, when given access to an oracle that solves instances of size at most $f(k)$ in a single step.
+We will now present a preprocessing algorithm for computing $|\sub(P,G)|$ (the algorithm for $|\ind(P,G)|$ is analogous) that allows us to assume that $G$ can be drawn in a $(O(k)\times O(k))$-box with ply $p$, i.e. that $|V(G)|=O(k^2p)$.
+This can be seen as a polynomial Turing kernel in case $p$ and $\sigma_0(P)$ are polynomial in $k$ (note that $\sigma_0(P)$ could be exponentially large in $k$).
+A \emph{Turing kernel} of size $f(k)$ is an algorithm that solves the given problem in polynomial time, when given access to an oracle that solves instances of size at most $f(k)$ in a single step.

 Lemma \ref{lem:Tker_small} describes how to reduce the width of $G$ (and analogously the height of $G$).
 To prove it, we use the shifting technique.
 This general technique was first used by Baker \cite{baker1994approximation} for covering and packing problems on planar graphs and by Hochbaum and Maass \cite{hochbaum1985approximation} for geometric problems stemming from VLSI design and image processing.